 Firstly, this is a waste of water.

 Secondly, it is a waste of heat since the hot water within the pipe will slowly cool after the tap was last used and heat will be lost.
 Sometimes this heat is useful to the building.
 Nonetheless, these losses are generally undesirable.
 One solution to save water is to use a pumped-loop (secondary pumped return) around the building so that hot water is always close to the tap outlets.
 This system is common in hotels, and will save water and reduce waiting time, but it could waste a lot of heat.
 Ideally the system would be designed so pumped loops are not needed.
 This may involve positioning the cylinder centrally, and making pipe runs as direct as possible.
+Don’t assume that your installer will necessarily do this.

 In the days of cheap energy and before energy was seen as a problem, the pipe runs from cylinders were made nice and large, usually reducing in diameter as they got to the last tap.
 If your washbasin was at the end of a long run, then it will take ages for the hot water to come through.